davewibisono/nwb/content/grants-and-projects/_index.md

 boxes:
   enable: true
   box:
-    - title: NWB:N Community Liason
+    - title: NWB Community Liason
       content: The Kavli Foundation is providing support (2019-present) to Oliver Rübel at the Lawrence Berkeley National Lab to support community engagement, outreach and software development.
-This program is currently supporting Benjamin Dichter as a community liaison for NWB:N.
+This program is currently supporting Benjamin Dichter as a community liaison for NWB.
       image: /images/community-liason.png
     - title: Simons Foundation Sponsors Development of MatNWB
       content: The Simons Foundation funds projects (Aug.2017 – present) to develop